NRCM is currently seeking:

 NRCM provides interns with meaningful work and an excellent training experience.
 Interns will contribute to and learn from activities such as:

 - Policy Research for legislation dealing with water quality, renewable energy, climate mitigation, land conservation, and waste management;

 - Legislative Action (when the Legislature is in session) including attending legislative hearings, meeting lawmakers, watching policy debates, and mobilizing activists; and

 - Advocacy Strategy including attending internal NRCM policy meetings, coalition strategy sessions, and advocacy events.

-Interns work under the supervision of NRCM’s Advocacy Director, who works to ensure that interns receive extensive opportunities to witness internal operations of NRCM and the environmental policy process.
+Environmental policy interns work under the supervision of NRCM’s Advocacy Director, who works to ensure that interns receive extensive opportunities to witness internal operations of NRCM and the environmental policy process.

 Applicants should have strong writing and communication skills, a strong interest in environmental policy, and ability to work on multiple projects with varying deadlines.
 Proficiency with Excel and PowerPoint preferred; GIS skills not required, but may be of use.

 Candidates may apply at any time.
 Resume and cover letter should be submitted to email@example.com.